How to Activate Sprint's Free Global Roaming Plan For Your Vacation

 On my way to Aruba a friend told me she heard I could text for free using my iPhone and Sprint mobile provider.
-I was surprised to hear it after a crappy experience battling lackluster service throughout my U.S.A. road trip, so the international perk was surprising, to say the least.
+I was surprised to hear it after a crappy experience battling lackluster service throughout my US road trip, so the international perk was surprising.

-Nevertheless, I searched Sprint's website for a phone number to connect to their customer service line (which was an arduous journey in itself) and eventually called their sales line to get connected and transferred.
-(I later found the official global roaming webpage and accompanying phone number: 888-226-7212.
-You're welcome.)
+I searched Sprint's website for a phone number to connect to their customer service line (which was an arduous journey in itself) and eventually called their sales line to be transferred.

-Here are the Sprint International "Roaming" plan details as of March 2018:
+Here are the Sprint International "Roaming" plan details:

-Update: still working as of December 2017 and has expanded to more places (I updated the image below with the latest coverage map).
+Update: still working as of December 2017 and has expanded to more places (see the latest coverage map).

-***Update 3: An official Sprint press release indicates you no longer need to activate global roaming.
-Here are the new instructions as posted February 2018:
+Update #3 (March 2018): An official Sprint press release indicates you no longer need to activate global roaming.
+Here are is their press release citing the statement as of February 2018.

 Step 1: While you're still in the USA, dial ##873283# and press "call".
 Instead of a call going through, it will hang up and a pop up notification will appear.
 The pop up will say: "Updating service data profile".
 Press OKAY.